MorenoMiguelES/CD-computdynamics/INSTALL.md

 We recommend the installation using Anaconda, i.e., a useful package manager for python.

-Download Anaconda from https://www.anaconda.com/products/distribution and install following the instructions in [Anaconda Install](https://www.anaconda.com/docs/getting-started/anaconda/install#macos-linux-installation)
+Download Anaconda from [Anaconda Distributions](https://www.anaconda.com/products/distribution) and install following the instructions in [Anaconda Install](https://www.anaconda.com/docs/getting-started/anaconda/install#macos-linux-installation)

 If you are on Macosx: choose the install form your platform:
 - Intel processors: [Anaconda3-2024.10-MacOSX-x86_64.pkg](https://repo.anaconda.com/archive/Anaconda3-2024.10-1-MacOSX-x86_64.pkg)